Business coaching · Fire Path

 Symptom

 Other decisions begin to stall on top of this one.
 Hires get delayed because the answer to this depends.
 Capital plans wait.
 Customer commitments get hedged.
-The team sees the bottleneck even if no one names it.
+The team sees the constraint even if no one names it.

 Intervention